aamjallow1/wizard/src/rules/universal.md

 Gate flag-dependent code on a check that verifies the flag's values are valid and expected.

-# Identification

-How PostHog identifies users and whether events are identified have significant billing consequences for an integration.
-Consult with the developer before writing any code to implement or alter the approach to this task.

 # Custom properties

-If a custom property is at any point referenced in two or more files or two or more callsites in the same file, use an enum or const object, as above in feature flags.
+If a custom property for a person or event is at any point referenced in two or more files or two or more callsites in the same file, use an enum or const object, as above in feature flags.

 # Naming

 Before creating any new event or property names, consult with the developer for any existing naming convention.
-Consistency in naming is essential.
-Similarly, be careful about any changes to existing naming as this may break reporting and distort data for the project.
+Consistency in naming is essential, and additional context may exist outside this project.
+Similarly, be careful about any changes to existing event and property names, as this may break reporting and distort data for the project.